 - Monitoring and regularly reporting to the Commission on trends regarding capital flows towards sustainable investments

-- As this subgroup‘s work will need to be based on available data, this subgroup will take up its work in the first half of 2021
+- As this subgroup‘s work will need to be based on available data, this subgroup will take up its work in the second half of 2021